 Address: Two sites: Cranfield in Bedfordshire, and the Cranfield Defence and Security School (formerly the Royal Military College of Science), at Shrivenham in Wiltshire.

 Ambience: A mature atmosphere and a focused learning environment for ambitious individuals.
-It is the only UK university with its own airfield and sewerage plant.
+It is the only UK university with its own airfield and waste water treatment facility.

 Who's the boss?
-Professor Sir Peter Gregson was appointed chief executive and vice-chancellor of Cranfield University in August 2013.
-Previously he was president and vice-chancellor of Queen's University Belfast where he led the university into the Russell Group of research intensive UK universities in 2006.
-Educated at Imperial College London, he was was awarded a Knighthood for Services to Higher Education in 2011.
+Professor Sir Peter Gregson was appointed Chief Executive and Vice-Chancellor of Cranfield University in August 2013.
+Previously he was at Queen's University Belfast where he led the university into the Russell Group of research intensive UK universities in 2006.
+Educated at Imperial College London, he was awarded a Knighthood for Services to Higher Education in 2011.

 What you need to know

 Easy to get into?
+Postgraduates usually require a first or second-class honours degree.
 MBA students need three years in industry.
-Other postgraduates usually require a first or second-class honours degree.

-Vital statistics: A postgraduate only university offering Masters, PhDs and other doctorates, and short courses.
-Main study areas include aerospace, automotive, defence, energy, environment, health, management, manufacturing, and security.
-About 4,000 students, of whom just over 2,200 are full-time and the rest part-time.
+Vital statistics: A postgraduate-only university offering Masters, PhDs and other doctorates, and short courses.
+Main study areas include aerospace, automotive, defence and security, energy, environment, management and manufacturing.
+About 4,500 students, of whom just over 3,800 are full-time and the rest part-time.
 Students from over 100 different countries, including many non-EU countries.

-Added value: Excels at finding work for its graduates - 93 per cent enter relevant work or embark on further study within 6 months of graduating.
+Added value: Excels at finding work for its graduates - 94 per cent enter relevant work or embark on further study within 6 months of graduating.
 The secret is that many students do research for top companies while at Cranfield.
 Student support is impressive– Cranfield has an excellent student to staff ratio.

 Any accommodation?
 Yes- Cranfield campus has its own 'village', comprising halls of residence, and family houses.
-Rooms in halls on the Cranfield campus start at £75 per week, and rooms in shared houses start at £80 per week.
+Rooms in halls on the Cranfield campus start at £88, with rooms in shared houses from £80 per week.
 At Shrivenham, staff help students to find self-catering rooms, shared housing or houses to rent in the local area.
 British military students normally live in military accommodation on site.
 See here for more information.

 Transport links: Ideally you need a car but you can, of course, fly to Cranfield campus, which is one hour from London up the M1 between junctions 13 and 14.
 You can take the train and a bus from Milton Keynes or Bedford for Cranfield.
 Shrivenham is close to Swindon.
-Both campuses are close to rail and bus links to main towns or cities.
+Both campuses are close to rail and bus links for travel to large towns or cities.

 Bursaries: Several funding options are available for postgraduate study.
 The university has its own competitive postgraduate loan scheme.
 For more details visit the website or check out their 'funding finder'.